Windows 7 Forums

 ====================================================

-OK, We see lots posts about problems with games that won’t run, have bad performance, or simply won’t install under Windows 7.
+We see lots posts about problems with games that won’t run, have bad performance, or simply won’t install under Windows 7/8/8.1.
 The purpose of this post is to provide some simple tips on troubleshooting basic game issues.
-It is not all inclusive, nor is it meant to be, considering there are hundreds of things to try when troubleshooting PC games.
-This is simply a reminder of some basics.
+It is not all inclusive, nor is it meant to be; it’s simply a guide or starting point.

 With that said - Here’s my tips on troubleshooting game issues…